What is an EPC? Regulations Explained

 Do landlords need EPC certificates?

-Yes, since April 2020, privately rented and commercially rented properties must achieve at least an E rating on their EPC certificate.
+Yes, since April 2020, privately rented and commercially rented properties (such as holiday lets) must achieve at least an E rating on their EPC certificate.
 This applies even if there hasn’t been a change in tenancy.

 The EPC regulations are part of the government’s Minimum Energy Efficiency Standards (MEES).
 The aim is to encourage landlords to increase energy efficiency and reduce the burden of costly utilities on tenants.